 Area rugs.
 At first glance, these “floor blankets” seem pretty inconspicuous.
-But, they are packed with potential and if done well can completely enhance a space.
-The most asked question I get about them is “which size?”
+But, they are packed with potential and if done well can really enhance a space.
+The question I get asked the most is: “what size will work for my home?”
 As always, it depends!
-It depends on where and under what the area rug will rest.
+It depends on the location and placement of your area rug.

 As a general rule, the larger the rug, the better.
-All furniture resting on top should have enough space to comfortably fit either completely within the rug or so the front half of the furniture is resting inside the rug.
+All furniture resting above it should have enough space to comfortably fit either completely within the perimeters of the rug or so that the front half of the furniture is resting inside the rug.
 For a dining space, the area rug should be large enough so when a seated diner scoots their chair back, the back legs don’t get caught in the rug.

 Rugs serve as a room’s focal point.
 Big bold colors and patterns will demand your attention but balance is always key.
-So pairing a bold, brazen area rug with softer colored decor and minimal-style furniture can help.
+Pair a bold colorful rug with softer, more muted decor and furniture.

 Rugs can visually define an area.
-Where physical walls or columns aren’t practical, an area rug tells our brain, “Welcome!
-This is a small sitting area.”
-Or “Walk down this hallway.
-Here is the path.”
+Where physical walls or posts aren’t possible, an area rug visually separates functional areas within our home, defining sitting areas or hallway paths.